-Level I Prerequisites: ABR 112 and ABR 113; consent required 0 lecture, 0 lab, 0 clinical, 120 other, 120 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; ABR 112 and ABR 113; consent required

 In this course, students gain skills from a new experience in an approved, compensated position in the field of auto body repair.
 Together with the instructor and employer, students set up work assignments and learning objectives to connect classroom learning with career-related work experience.
 This is the first of two possible co-op experiences.
 Students with equivalent experience may contact the instructor for permission to waive the prerequisite.